turazashvili/telegram-auto-sender/README.md

    It will generate the file copyToMain.txt with proper formatting to insert it to Array of clients we want to send our message to!
    <img width="115" alt="image" src="https://user-images.githubusercontent.com/74835523/174530839-7c1a6da1-57da-482d-84ac-5c7d67e8dd9c.png">

-6. Insert the names from copyToMain.txt to names array and Message you want to send to your contacts
+6. Insert the names from copyToMain.txt to names array and Message you want to send to your contacts.
 <img width="709" alt="image" src="https://user-images.githubusercontent.com/74835523/174532212-2022a550-1124-4117-bb52-eb037024f869.png">

 7.Run the script